ModelEarth/localsite/map/problem-sites/nrel/README.md

 4. The use of black for the lower bar looks like the end of the page and breaks up the flow.
 Consider placing the source credit in the upper right, top justified with the top tabs.

 5. Map zooms when scrolling over.
 Considering adding a map click to toggle on zoom-on-scroll.
 (Try clicking second map on page for example.)

+## DataUSA.io API

+DataUSA.io praises themselves for being an open data source, yet fails to remove statements that they provide an API.

+Let's explore further and [update our DataUSA.io API notes](/localsite/info/data/datausa)